Skip to main content

 People react to incentives and disincentives.
 The right incentives align the interests of various parties so they act towards a common desired outcome.

-The book explains how these 4 factorsRewards, Self-Interest, Competition and Taxes— influence human behaviour.
-[You can also get a detailed overview from our full12-page summary].
+The book explains how these 4 factors—Rewards, Self-Interest, Competition and Taxes— influence human behaviour.
+Our 12-page Naked Economics summary provides a detailed overview on these factors.

-Good government is essential to a strong, productive market while poor government can lead to the demise of an entire economy.
+Good government is essential to a strong economy, productive market while poor government can lead to the demise of an entire economy.

-Generally, governments can enhance the productive capacity of the economy to make us better off.Naked Economics summary_role of government
+Generally, governments can enhance the productive capacity of the economy to make us better off through government spending and the establishment of effective government institutions.

 • Legal Frameworks.
 Governments set the rules, without which countries and markets cannot function.
 This includes defining and protecting property rights, and lowering the cost of doing business.